 - a.
-Membership and Guest Services manages recreation facility access systems and provides amenities to students, faculty, staff, and others affiliated with The University of Texas at Austin.
+Membership and Guest Services manages recreation facility access systems and provides amenities to students and Recreational Sports members.
 Access is provided through membership, and amenities include locker and towel service, and massage therapy. - b.
 The purpose of this area is to meet the leisure-time needs of the University community and to create a campus culture of wellness.